“We are fragments of the past, Ceria Springwalker. That is all we are.”

 More mud.
-Ceria slopped it into her hands and threw it again, but she sense the mud splattered in the air rather than stay in a ball.
+Ceria slopped it into her hands and threw it again, but she sensed the mud splattered in the air rather than staying in a ball.
 She cursed again and tried to mush the mud together.
 She threw wildly, but nothing changed.

 It wasn’t working, and Ceria could heard Yvlon cursing as she struck the ground and Pisces taunted her.
 Ceria raised her arm, and then heard a voice.